RV Check list & RV Technical Information

 **NOTICE - DUMP STATION CLOSED**

-NEW Hook-Up Site Procedures
+NEW Hook-up Site Procedures

 As of March 29, 2007 the Dump Station at Borrego Palm Canyon Campground is closed until further notice.
 Testing required by the State Water Resources Control Board has detected above normal levels of Total Nitrogen, which has the potential to contaminate groundwater.